aanderse/LdapRecord.com/source/docs/tutorials/authentication.md

 ```

 As you can see from the above, the first parameter of the `attempt()` method is the users Distinguished Name.
-If you're running ActiveDirectory, you can use the users `userPrincipalName` instead, which (in the case
+If you're running Active Directory, you can use the users `userPrincipalName` instead, which (in the case
 above) would be in the format of `jdoe@acme.org`.

 You may have also noticed we added a third parameter named `$stayAuthenticated = true`.
 This means, that throughout the